|

 The well-visited town of Knysna, in the heart

-ebbs and flows with the tides.
-The lagoon is dominated
+which ebbs and flows with the tides.
+The lagoon

-by the craggy bastions of the twin Knysna Heads
+is dominated by the craggy bastions of the twin

-and the Indian Ocean gushes through the narrow
+Knysna Heads and the Indian Ocean gushes through

-the top of the eastern Head give you the dual
+from the top of the eastern Head give you the

-vistas, over the entire lagoon or out to sea.
+dual vistas, over the entire lagoon or out to

-You may also be lucky enough to see a yacht surf
+sea.
+You may also be lucky enough to see a yacht

-through the narrow channel to the safety of its
+surf through the narrow channel to the safety

-lagoon mooring.
-On the western head is a nature
+of its lagoon mooring.
+On the western head is

 The